Over 30+ Years of Legal Knowledge | Personal Injury Lawsuit & Litigators in Illinois

 What if I am partly at fault for my injuries?

-- If you are 51% or more at fault, then you cannot recover any money.
+Illinois follows a modified comparative fault rule.
+If you are 51% or more at fault, you cannot recover money.
+Otherwise, your fault percentage reduces your recovery.

 How do attorneys charge for civil lawsuits?